Turquoise 2022 - 2023

 Physical Education:

 The children will have two P.E. sessions.
 Outdoor PE will be taught on a Monday.
-In Spring term children will be working to improve their Net and Wall game skills.
+In Spring term children will be working to improve their attacking and defending skills and their multi-skills of using a bat and ball.
 Indoor PE will be taught on a Tuesday.
-Lessons will include target games and movement skills.
+Lessons will include circuit training and dance.

 P.S.H.E.: